EnderCommunity/Universal-Accounts-System/README.md

 > The password reset process:
 >
-> 1. The user must use their email to verify ownership (in case the user chose to not use )
+> 1. The user must use their email to verify ownership (in case the user chose to not attach an email address to their account, they can use a device that they previously used to sign in to verify ownership)
-> 2. The user must then answer the security questions correctly
+> 2. The user must answer the security questions correctly
+>
+> Account recovry process: (In case the user can't access their email)
+>
+> 1. Must file the request through a device that was used to access this service before.
+> 2. Must answer all the security questions correctly

 ## Available Scripts